Translating SRT Subtitles with the Three-Step Reflection Method

 Write prompts according to Andrew Ng's three-step reflection workflow:

-- The first step requires the AI to translate literally.
+- Step 1: Require the AI to directly translate literally.

-- The second step requires evaluating the literal translation and providing optimization suggestions.
+- Step 2: Require the AI to evaluate the literal translation and provide optimization suggestions.

-- The third step re-translates based on the optimization suggestions.
+- Step 3: Re-translate idiomatically based on the optimization suggestions.

-The difference is that the prompts are strengthened to ensure that the returned content is in a valid SRT format, although it may not always comply perfectly.
+The difference is to strengthen the requirement that the returned content must be in a valid SRT format, even if it doesn't always comply 100%.

 Building a Simple API

-One problem with the three-step reflection method is the significantly higher token consumption.
-The prompts become longer, the output results become longer, and due to Gemini's frequency limitations, exceeding the limit will return a 429 error.
-It's necessary to pause for a period of time after each request.
+One problem with the three-step reflection mode is the extra consumption of many more tokens.
+The prompt becomes longer, the output result becomes longer.
+In addition, due to Gemini's frequency limit, exceeding the frequency will return a 429 error, so you need to pause for a while after each request.

-Use Flask to build a backend API, and use Bootstrap5 to create a simple single page frontend.
+Use Flask to build the backend API, and Bootstrap5 to create a simple single page for the front end.
 The overall interface is as follows:

 - Simultaneous translation lines: refers to the number of subtitle lines in a single translation request.
-If it's too large, it may exceed the token limit and cause errors.
-If it's too small, it's meaningless.
-A value within 30-100 is recommended, with a default of 50.
+If it is too large, it may exceed the token limit and cause errors.
+If it is too small, it is meaningless.
+It is recommended to be within 30-100, default is 50.

-- Pause seconds after translation: Prevents requests from being too frequent and causing a 429 error.
-It will pause for 10 seconds after each request before making the next request.
+- Pause seconds after translation: To prevent requests from being too frequent and causing a 429 error, the program will pause for 10 seconds after each request returns, and then initiate the next request.

 <step1_initial_translation>